jaredzhou/x/any/README.mbt.md

 # `any`

-The `any` package provides type-erased value containers and bidirectional conversion between MoonBit types and `Any` values.
+The `any` package provides unified value container `Any`  and bidirectional conversion between MoonBit types and `Any` values.

 ## Core Types